Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-01/types.md

 * **provisioningState**: string (ReadOnly): The current deployment or provisioning state.
 * **proximityPlacementGroupID**: string: The ID for Proximity Placement Group.
 * **scaleDownMode**: 'Deallocate' | 'Delete' | string: The scale down mode to use when scaling the Agent Pool.
 This also effects the cluster autoscaler behavior.
 If not specified, it defaults to Delete.
-* **scaleSetEvictionPolicy**: 'Deallocate' | 'Delete' | string: The Virtual Machine Scale Set eviction policy to use.
-This cannot be specified unless the scaleSetPriority is 'Spot'.
-If not specified, the default is 'Delete'.
+* **scaleSetEvictionPolicy**: 'Deallocate' | 'Delete' | string: The Virtual Machine Scale Set eviction policy.
+The eviction policy specifies what to do with the VM when it is evicted.
+The default is Delete.
+For more information about eviction see [spot VMs](https://docs.microsoft.com/azure/virtual-machines/spot-vms)
 * **scaleSetPriority**: 'Regular' | 'Spot' | string: The Virtual Machine Scale Set priority.
-If not specified, the default is 'Regular'.
 * **securityProfile**: [AgentPoolSecurityProfile](#agentpoolsecurityprofile): The security settings of an agent pool.
 * **spotMaxPrice**: int: The max price (in US Dollars) you are willing to pay for spot instances.
 Possible values are any decimal value greater than zero or -1 which indicates default price to be up-to on-demand.
 Possible values are any decimal value greater than zero or -1 which indicates the willingness to pay any on-demand price.
 For more details on spot pricing, see [spot VMs pricing](https://docs.microsoft.com/azure/virtual-machines/spot-vms#pricing)
 * **status**: [AgentPoolStatus](#agentpoolstatus): Contains read-only information about the Agent Pool.